Reports & Insights

 Reports and Insights

 Reports show you patterns in how you spend your time.
 Use them to spot which days were most productive, whether you're improving week over week, and where your time actually goes versus where you think it goes.
+If you are new to the app, read Getting Started and Your Dashboard first.

 Today Tab